-If you're interested in Entercom Communications Corp.
-(NYSE:ETM), then you might want to consider its beta (a measure of share price volatility) in order to understand how the stock could impact your portfolio.
-Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
+Anyone researching Entercom Communications Corp.
+(NYSE:ETM) might want to consider the historical volatility of the share price.
+Volatility is considered to be a measure of risk in modern finance theory.
+Investors may think of volatility as falling into two main categories.
 The first type is company specific volatility.
 Investors use diversification across uncorrelated stocks to reduce this kind of price volatility across the portfolio.
 The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

 What ETM's beta value tells investors